 Better yet, moderators-historians claim Dr. Stephenson has destroyed the basis of New Chronology thanks to the data of eclipses from Babylonian clay tablets and antediluvian Chinese records.
 The ‘destruction’ by Dr. Stephenson is fallacious per se as there is no vocabulary of Babylonian astronomical symbols produced that can be applied to clay tablets for extraction directly from unique dates of eclipses allegedly written on them.

 Astronomical data therein contained is not sufficient for irrefutable non-circular dating.
 Either there are not enough symbols allowing for unique astronomical interpretation, or the symbols change from one clay tablet to another.
 The clay tablets contain data about eclipses visible in Babylon that could have taken place every 30-40 years, therefore don’t allow their exact pinpointing on the time axis.

 An eclipse can easily be found for each allegedly ancient event mentioned in clay cylinder or tablet the age of which is alleged also.
 Consequently, the dates of eclipses are attached to a tablet in a circular manner.
 On the contrary Zodiacs from Egyptian Temples contain abundant astrological, i.e. astronomical information that is sufficient for non-circular unique dating.
 See Contents of Part 2, vol.III.

-Dr Yuri Knorozov who was the first to decipher in 1952 Maya script and was badly mauled for over 20 years for that.
-Looks we live the same story again.
+Dr. Yuri Knorozov was the first to decipher in 1952 Maya script and was badly mauled for over 20 years for that.
+Looks like we live the same story again.
 Dèja vue?